EmidaOlamide/Correlation-with-R-and-Python/README.md

 * Do movies’ rating affect the revenue generated from the movies?
 * What other relationships can be shown?

+I got the data from [here](https://www.kaggle.com/datasets/danielgrijalvas/movies)

 Read my codes and have fun.

-Your feedback would be appreciated.
+Your feedback will be greatly appreciated.

-I got the data from [here](https://www.kaggle.com/datasets/danielgrijalvas/movies)

 Warm Regards,